DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/packages.md

   * A single interior cell?
 * ObjectList
   * Value is CNAM?
+  * Functionally, this is a handle.
+Some package procedures will search for objects matching some criteria, storing their results in an Object List.
 * SingleRef
   * Value is PTDA.
 (Are there other possibilities or constraints?
 For example, is PTDA here constrained to package location types that produce a REFR, including reference aliases?)
 * TargetSelector
   * Value is PTDA.
+  * Functionally, this is a search criterion.
+Essentially, given the phrase "Find *X*, and store any matches in Object List *Y*," this is *X*.
+This means that TargetSelectors cannot be the run-on subjects of conditions.
 * Topic
   * Value is PDTO[] or TPIC.